Written By

 • 1970s

-The Jheri curl process defines curls for natural Black hair.
-Sales of the perm, activator and moisturizer spike for the next decade.
+The Jheri curl process defines a new style.
+Sales of the perm, activator and moisturizer spike.

 • 1960s

-Black women begin emulating straight hairstyles seen on Motown’s Black performers on TV.
+Black women begin emulating straight hairstyles, as seen on Motown’s Black performers on TV.

 • 1954